skedify/sdk-js/README.md

 SDK.subjects("subject id here").then(
   // the function performs a GET request to the corresponding endpoint and returns a Promise response => {
-    /*
+    /**
      * `response` has the same properties as in the above call for the entire collection.
      * However, response.data will not be an Array of records, but instead be one record.
      */
   },
   error => {
     // `error` has the same properties as in the above call for the entire collection.
   }
 );
 ```

-> **ALTERNATIVE**: It was noted that we overload the collection name as a way to get either the collection or one item from it.
-> This might be confusing or complicate implementation.
-> We could also use `SDK.subjects.list()` vs `SDK.subjects.one()`

 ## Subresources